ERIMIS VISION AND VALUES

 We argue that migration field is in need for an innovative approach, based on critical reflection and ethical awareness, that ‘challenges the prevailing, objectivist view of policy analysis ‘[D. Schon and M.Rein ,1994].

-Drawing out the guiding values used in any analysis, should be a point of departure in scholars work and an issue for further investigation.
+Drawing out the guiding values used in any analysis, should be a point of departure in scholars work and practitioners, as well an issue for further investigation.

-A clarification of the role-status position(s) often conflicting power positions of the researcher(s)- here perceived as actor(s) involved in knowledge production knowledge transmission and knowledge reproduction – would balance the epistemic power and create the premises for making someone trustable for and accountable to those for whom the policy is thought.
+A clarification of the role-status position(s) often conflicting power positions of the researcher(s) 7 practitioners – here perceived as actor(s) involved in knowledge production knowledge transmission and knowledge reproduction – would balance the epistemic power and create the premises for making someone trustable for and accountable to those for whom the policy is thought.

 With these assumptions in mind, we argue that an authentic Policy – Research Dialog , connecting Migration Studies as Research Domain with Immigration Policies as ‘ Input Domain’ requires the recognition of the following PRINCIPLES, as MUST guiding TOOLS in researchers and practitioners work: